pablodiste/data-store/README.md

 }
 ```

-#### Getting the data from cache (no API)
+#### Getting the data from source of truth (no API)

-The `get` method gets the data from the cache, usually used in places when you know the data should be already cached.
-If there is no data in the cache, it automatically tries to fetch the data from API. `get` is a suspend function and it does not keep listening for changes, it returns the current status of cached data.
+The `get` method gets the data from the source of truth, usually used in places when you know the data should be already stored.
+If there is no data in the source of truth, it automatically tries to fetch the data from API. `get` is a suspend function and it does not keep listening for changes, it returns the current status of the stored data.

 ```kotlin
 viewModelScope.launch {